sveawebpay/php-integration/apidoc/files/HostedService/HandleOrder/LowerTransaction.php.txt

     private function validateTransactionId($self, $errors) {
         if (isset($self->transactionId) == FALSE) {
             $errors['missing value'] = "transactionId is required.
-Use function setTransactionId() with the SveaOrderId from the createOrder response."; // TODO check if the createOrder response sets transactionId or SveaOrderId and update error string accordingly
+Use function setTransactionId() with the SveaOrderId from the createOrder response.";
         }
         return $errors;
     }